 Aftercare is the final, and sometimes longest stage of the treatment process.
 The actual layout of the aftercare program can vary depending on the treatment facility and what they offer.
 However, the idea is to continue holding the individual to a level of accountability and to offer support through their first year of sobriety.

 Aftercare programs can oftentimes be at completely different locations than the inpatient and outpatient programs, which can sometimes create a disconnect in the transition for people.
 FindAddictionRehabs.com works to avoid that disconnect by creating a plan, side by side with the individual, that makes the most sense for them and will foster the healthiest recovery in the areas they need it the most.

 For example, many people who struggle with addiction suffer from another form of mental disorder, such as depression, bipolar, disordered eating, or anxiety.
 Aftercare programs allow for these other areas to be treated just as much as the substance abuse disorder, as they often feed off of each other.

-The services that HRC provides during their aftercare phase of the treatment process consists of:
+The services that a truly holistic recovery center provides during their aftercare phase of the treatment process consists of:

 - Continued counseling and therapy

 - Career and financial planning